gulesh/linux-filesystem/README.md

 ## Compilation

+PLEASE REFER TO THE LIMITAIONS SECTION BEFORE COMPILING AND RUNNING THIS PROGRAM.

 Compile the shell link to library using **make**. remove excuetables with make clean.
 Explore other shortcuts for compiling the library, the shell, and the format utility separately in the Makefile.
 Run using